• MONIT Widget

 • Settings

-A settings panel is provided by clicking the icon at the top-right corner of the widget.
-Click Done when done.
+Access settings by clicking the icon in the top-right corner of Monit.
+Click Done when finished configuring your preferences.

 • Dark Mode